-PRODUCTS: COMPLETION DATES: Update Regional Aviation System Plan (pending FAA Grant) 2022 Review MAC's Capital Improvement Program Q1 2022 Review of Local Plan Amendments and EAs Ongoing Long-Term Comprehensive Plan for MSP Q1 2023
+PRODUCTS: COMPLETION DATES: Update Regional Aviation System Plan (pending FAA Grant) Q2 2024 Review MAC's Capital Improvement Program Q1 2023 Review of Local Plan Amendments and EAs for Aviation Ongoing Long-Term Comprehensive Plan for MSP Q1 2023

 Council staff works with MnDOT Aeronautics and the Metropolitan Airports Commission to coordinate and review aviation system needs throughout the region.
 The MAC is responsible for planning and development for the many of the region's airports in the regional aviation system.